(print by Andrea Marcos, www.dreamarcos.com)

 IAT Workshops 2020

 Workshops are TBA as some workshops are changing and new ones are being added.
 Below are descriptions of workshops that we have confirmed, though the form they may take has changed.

 The Anarchist Summer School is a gathering of adult troublemakers of all ages who come together for eight days to immerse themselves in rigorous co-learning in a co-created community of care.
 Together, facilitators and participants, we aspire to build a vibrant space of popular education that celebrates social anarchist as well as radical feminist and queer thought, traditions, and practices; cultivating intergenerational relationships with each other and the nonhuman ecosystem; and challenges us all in generative ways to stretch ourselves and grow through critical thought and serious yet playful experimentation.

 What does that look like exactly?
 Unlike a traditional school or academic setting, we learn, teach, think, practice, eat, feel, share, socialize, reflect, grow, and so much more together, whether in our barn-as-classroom, doing meal prep with others or offering an informal skills share, or around a campfire.
 Over the eight days, the Anarchist Summer School’s schedule and offerings, from workshops to social time, aspires to weave ideas, questions, and themes into an increasingly powerful, generative conversation that both challenges and nourishes everyone.

-Here’s what some participants from the past two summers had to say about it:
+Here’s what some participants from the first two summers had to say about it: